iamken1204/PHP-autoloader-example/README.md

 # PHP-autoloader-example

-An simple practice of PHP namespace autoloader implementation.
+A simple practice of PHP namespace autoloader implementation.